ligato/docs/docs/user-guide/get-vpp-agent.md

 ** Included in the pre-built production image:**

-- Binaries for the vpp-agent with default config files
+- Binaries for the VPP agent with default config files
 - Installation of the compatible VPP

 Pull the `pre-built production image` from [DockerHub][dockerhub].